 National University of Ireland, Galway

 The National University of Ireland, Galway (NUIG) College of Medicine Nursing and Health Sciences was founded in 1845.
-It's one of the top 250 medical schools in the world and offers many courses.
+It's one of the top 250 medical schools in the world and offers a wide range of courses.
+For medical degrees, the entry requirements typically include a minimum of six Leaving Cert subjects, including English, Mathematics, science (preferably Chemistry), and three other recognised subjects.

 It has a reasonably high CAO points requirement, with students needing at least 550 points.
 Like the other medical schools, the HPAT is required for undergraduate entry.
+For graduate entry, NUIG requires a relevant undergraduate degree and the GAMSAT.

 Royal College of Surgeons Ireland (RCSI)

 The Royal College of Surgeons Ireland (RCSI) is in Dublin.
 It was founded in 1784 and has been one of the best medical schools in the country for centuries.
+Medical degrees typically require six Leaving Cert subjects, with at least an H5 grade in two and at least O6/H7 in four.

 Like NUIG, it also requires English, Maths, and a laboratory science with three other recognised subjects.
 The laboratory subjects preferred are typically chemistry, physics, and biology, though others are also accepted.
+RCSI will also require the HPAT for undergraduate applicants.
+Graduates require an undergraduate degree and the GAMSAT.

 Trinity College Dublin (TCD)